scipy-conference/scipy_proceedings/papers/111_lu/paper.rst

 Radio buttons are by far the most complex of the form entries types.
 Each widget links to ``/Kids`` which represent the other buttons in the radio group.
-Each widget in a radio group will link to the same 'kids'.
-Much like the 'parents' for the repeated forms fields with the same name, each kid need only be updated once, but the same update can be used multiple times if it simplifies the code.
+Each widget in a radio group will link to the same \`kids'.
+Much like the \`parents' for the repeated forms fields with the same name, each kid need only be updated once, but the same update can be used multiple times if it simplifies the code.